alterlife/alterlife.org/_posts/2025-03-10-humans-hallucinate-too.md

 > "Do you use AI to generate code?"

 The question caught me off guard during a recent conversation.
 Not because I don’t use AI—I do—but because I hadn’t really articulated my thoughts about it before.
-Instead of praising tools like GitHub Copilot or Claude, which have become part of my workflow, I found myself dwelling on their limitations.
+Instead of praising tools like GitHub Copilot or Claude, which have become part of my workflow, I found myself dwelling *exclusively* on their limitations.

 "Well, AI hallucinates," I heard myself say, "and you often end up being reduced to a code reviewer."
 It felt like a reasonable answer at the time, and the conversation moved on.